money-on-chain/OMoC-Decentralized-Oracle/monitor/README.md

 ### Configuration

 The monitor is configured using a `.env` file that must be saved in the backend directory of the repo.
-The `Sample.env` file can be used as a base configuration.
+The `dotenv_example` file can be used as a base configuration.

 #### Configuring the block chain node.